sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 instead.
 So, running this program with the symbolic input `x` would give us the ouput `x + 1`.

-Next, Rosette can be used to ask _verification queries_ using a symbolic inputs.
+Rosette also lets us ask _verification queries_ using a symbolic inputs.
 We can write the following program:

     symbolic x integer?